hwdsl2/setup-ipsec-vpn/docs/uninstall.md

 Edit `/etc/iptables.rules` and remove unneeded rules.
 Your original rules (if any) are backed up as `/etc/iptables.rules.old-date-time`.
 In addition, edit `/etc/iptables/rules.v4` if the file exists.
-If using IPv6, also edit `/etc/ip6tables.rules` and/or `/etc/iptables/rules.v6`.

 ### CentOS/RHEL

 Edit `/etc/sysconfig/iptables` and remove unneeded rules.
 Your original rules (if any) are backed up as `/etc/sysconfig/iptables.old-date-time`.
-If using IPv6, also edit `/etc/sysconfig/ip6tables`.

 ## Fourth step